3mdeb/news-and-ideas/blog/content/post/2020-10-19-security-part-2.md

 ---
 title: Application Security as an Every Developer's Responsibility
-abstract: "The issue of web application security is a topic that is becoming more and more popular.
-Currently, not only large organizations and corporations, but also smaller and smaller businesses are forced by progress to transfer some of their activities to the Internet."
+abstract: "The issue of web application security is becoming more and more popular.
+Currently, not only large organizations and corporations but also smaller businesses are forced by progress to transfer some of their activities to the Internet."
 cover: /covers/image-file.png
 author: piotr.nowoslawski
 layout: post